 Workers, whether or not they have been deemed “essential” during the time of this pandemic, have the right to a safe and healthy work environment.
 Workers who are considered essential such as grocery workers and those who deliver vital goods and services must be equipped with proper personal protective equipment such as gloves, masks, gowns, face shields, etc. Stores must properly sanitize and deep-clean each day not just to keep their customers safe, but also their workers safe and healthy.

 During this time, it is also important to remember that it is illegal for your employer to retaliate against you if you report unsafe and unhealthful working conditions at your place of employment during the coronavirus pandemic.
 Acts of retaliation include firing, demotions, denials of overtime or promotion or reductions in pay or hours.
 Workers have the right to file a whistleblower complaint online with OSHA (1-800-321-OSHA) if they believe their employer has retaliated against them for exercising their rights under the whistleblower protection laws enforced by the agency.

-If you believe that your safety or your rights as a worker have been violated, an experienced California employment law attorney can help you better understand your legal rights and options.
+Suppose you believe that your safety or your rights as a worker have been violated.
+In that case, an experienced California employment law attorney can help you better understand your legal rights and options.